 2013 Nissan 370Z Interior

 Critics love the 2013 Nissan 370Z’s functional dash layout and sporty interior design.
 However, one test driver says that some of the Z’s interior materials could be a bit nicer.
-Others note that if you’re looking for a comfortable daily driver, the 370Z falls short with a noisy cabin and poor rearward visibility.
+Others note that if you’re looking for a comfortable daily driver, the 370Z falls short with its noisy cabin and poor rearward visibility.

 - "Overall, the 370Z's cabin has a suitably sporty vibe.
 Interior materials are a bit pedestrian overall, though textured dashboard plastics, contrast stitching, and padded surfaces are effective at livening up the ambiance." -- Consumer Guide